jabirali/bodge/DESIGN.md

 	1. The class is meant to be derived, in which case this enforces consistency;
 	2. The members of the object may be directly accessed by other objects, where this can be used to flag required refactoring after changes.

+## Chebyshev approach

+We have decided to perform a Chebyshev expansion of the Fermi operator F = f(H) instead of the spectral function A(ω) or Green function G(ω).
+This follows the PhD thesis by Benfenati.
+The reasoning is that it's easier to understand how to incorporate finite temperatures in this scheme compared to the others.